William E. Harmon Foundation

-Beyond offering support directly to outstanding individuals in the Black community, its educational outreach included films and books.

-Scholarships and Playgrounds
+History

 The Harmon Foundation was established as "a medium through which constructive and inspirational service for others may be rendered."
-William Harmon, who had for years been making secret philanthropic donations in the guise of his alter ego, "Jedediah Tingle," began his foundation's work with a test of the efficacy of loans vs. scholarships in college education, and outright grants to local municipalities for the purpose of establishing permanent playgrounds.
+William Harmon, who had for years been making secret philanthropic donations in the guise of his alter ego, "Jedediah Tingle", began his foundation's work with a test of the efficacy of loans vs. scholarships in college education, and outright grants to local municipalities for the purpose of establishing permanent playgrounds.